 “The project is a good example for a green business model, where environmental practices will be incorporated across the value chain of the products,” said Norway’s ambassador to Bulgaria Guro Katharina Vikør after visiting the workshop recently.

 The project is carried out by the state enterprise GE ‘Prisons Production’ in cooperation with the International Development Norway AS.
-GE ‘Prisons Production’ is responsible for economic activities in places of detention in Bulgaria and placement on the market of the products produced in the prisons.
-The Norwegian partners has been involved in sharing expertise on equipment and design of the production workshop as well as expertise on EU regulations regarding working conditions and environmental impact.
+GE ‘Prisons Production’ is responsible for economic activities in places of detention in Bulgaria as well as placing products produced in prisons at the Bulgarian market.
+The Norwegian partners have been sharing expertise regarding to equipment and design of the production workshop, and have contributed with advice regarding EU regulations, working conditions and environmental impact.

-“The project results will not only have economic and environmental impact, but is also having a very important social impact.
-The prisoners will acquire new skills, which will give them a good advantage on the labor market after leaving the prison,” Vikør said.
+“The project results will not only have economic and environmental impact, but also a very important social impact.
+The prisoners will acquire new skills, which will give them an advantage on the labor market after leaving the prison,” Vikør said.

 To involve the prisoners even more, the renovation work of the building was done by the prisoners.